FlorianSeidel/DevOps_Capstone/README.md

 #### Future Plans

 - Have a look at security aspects.
 Currently only the bare minimum has been done.
+- Secure the Tiller deployment
+- Add test automation
-- Replace NAT Gateways with NAT instances to safe costs
+- Replace NAT Gateways with NAT instances to save costs
 - Use Terraform to build the EKS cluster
 - Configure HPA for the Ingress Controller
 - Add a second instance of the Ingress Controller running on a different node
 - Make setup more generic by adding parameters.
 Currently GitHub and DockerHub accounts are hard-coded.
 - Split Flux deployment config into CI/CD and service deployment
+- FaaS on Kubernetes
+- Add additional services
+- Integrate Kafka, MonogDB and Redis

 # Architecture